shizothetechie/OREO-BOT/README.md

 ## 🪄🍪🔥 INSTALL OREO-BOT ON TERMINAL

-• For the First Time
+• For the First Time SetUp

 ```